 Gears and brakes are an important part of the tune-up.
 You need to spend time coaxing the gears into a smooth adjustment.
-Make sure the chain is moving smoothly up and down the gears.
+Make sure the

 Make sure also that the brake pads are aligned so that there is no squeaking from contact with the rims.
 If the pads are worn out I suggest you have them replaced.

 Adjust the tension of your brake cables and the position of the brake arms so that both the brakes stop the wheels firmly.
 If the brakes are making a grinding noise after alignment, you may need to sand them down to the right size.